-- Security reserves the right to conduct random searches of personal or other property carried onto or off of ANC and Kiernan Plaza premises including vehicles, handbags, lunch boxes, backpacks, briefcases, etc. Anyone refusing to participate in the search process will be brought to the attention of the PM. - 2) Contractor supervisors shall notify the PM of the work plan, location, crew size, and expected start time.
+- Security reserves the right to conduct random searches of personal or other property carried onto or off of ANC premises including vehicles, handbags, lunch boxes, backpacks, briefcases, etc. Anyone refusing to participate in the search process will be brought to the attention of the PM. - 2) Contractor supervisors shall notify the PM of the work plan, location, crew size, and expected start time. - 3) Contractor Site Access: - a) At the ANC, access badges are required. - Contractors who do not have an access badge shall produce a valid US driver's license or passport to obtain a visitor badge at the NanoFab East (NFE) visitor's desk. - Contractors shall prominently display their identification badges at all times.

-- 3) Contractor Site Access: - a) At Kiernan Plaza, use Kiernan Plaza Lobby or the public access entrance (Broadway).
-The hours of operation are from 8:30 AM to 5:00 PM.
-Badges are not required. - b) At the ANC, access badges are required. - Contractors who do not have an access badge shall produce a valid US driver's license or passport to obtain a visitor badge at the NanoFab East (NFE) visitor's desk. - Contractors shall prominently display their identification badges at all times. - Contractors shall return their visitor badges at the NFE visitor's desk when leaving the site at the completion of the work shift. - 4) Contractors who have an access badge and invite additional workers or venders who are temporary in nature, must check them in at Security and provide them with an escort at all times. - 5) Contractors shall control access to NY CREATES areas by: - only admitting persons with valid identification badges into the ANC buildings, - directing persons without badges to Security to gain access, - not lending a badge to another person, - entering and exiting through designated doors only, - not defeating locks or latches, - leaving doors closed and locked, - not propping doors open unless they are attended, and - securing temporary openings in walls, roofs, or floors to prevent unauthorized access
+- Contractors shall return their visitor badges at the NFE visitor's desk when leaving the site at the completion of the work shift. - 4) Contractors who have an access badge and invite additional workers or venders who are temporary in nature, must check them in at Security and provide them with an escort at all times. - 5) Contractors shall control access to NY CREATES areas by: - Only admitting persons with valid identification badges into the ANC buildings - Directing persons without badges to Security to gain access - Not lending a badge to another person - Entering and exiting through designated doors only - Not defeating locks or latches - Leaving doors closed and locked - Not propping doors open unless they are attended - Securing temporary openings in walls, roofs, or floors to prevent unauthorized access

-7.10 Obtaining Badge
+7.9 Obtaining Badge